-^{1.} Lending of funds and receipt of deposits terms are determined reasonably by taking into account market interest rate.

-- 2. The transaction amount of lending of funds and receipt of deposits are average amounts in the fiscal year. - 3.
+- 1. Lending of funds and receipt of deposits terms are determined reasonably by taking into account market interest rate. - 2.
+For cash transactions through the cash management system, the transaction amount of lending of funds and receipt of deposits are the average amounts during the period, as the transactions are repetitive. - 3.
 Prices and other transaction terms are determined in the same manner as general transactions, upon individual negotiations.